Clinical-Genomics/chanjo/CONTRIBUTING.md

 # How to contribute?
-There are many ways you can help out and improve this repository.
 All contributions are much welcome and greatly appreciated!
 Expect to be credited for you effort.

 Please follow the [general guidelines][pr-guide] and check off the todos when you submit a pull request.